 INCLUDES Accommodation; full board; drinks; riding (half-day stick and ball and practice chukkas with tuition from polo players on the estancia staff; all Polo equipment; in house tournament on final day; daily trail ride); return transfers from Cordoba airport (at set times).

 SINGLE SUPPLEMENT No charge for single rooms, subject to availability.

 PAYABLE LOCALLY Off ranch excursions; tips; laundry; out of hours transfers.

 NEAREST AIRPORT Cordoba.

 TRANSFERS Included from Cordoba airport or Rio Ceballos bus station between the hours 08:00 and 20:00 (US$50 each way out of hours).
 Transfers are possible at additional cost from Cordoba hotels and Cordoba central bus station (US$50 each way).

-Los Potreros is one hours drive north of Cordoba airport and transfers from or to the airport are included between 08:00 and 20:00.
+Los Potreros is an hour's drive north of Cordoba airport and transfers from or to the airport are included between 08:00 and 20:00.

 You can fly to Cordoba from Madrid, Buenos Aires, Lima, Santiago, Sao Paulo, Rio de Janeiro, Miami and Panama.

 You are welcome to arrive at Los Potreros in time for lunch, which is served at around 13:00.
 If you arrive by 16:00 then you should be in time for the afternoon ride at about 16:30.